Complexlity/immutable-planner-app/README.md

 ## Initialise the Passport object

-The main package that enables all the passport functions is `@imtbl/sdk`
+The main package that enables all the passport functions is `@imtbl/sdk`.
+First we have to install this package into the project

-In your own application, ensure you install the package via npm to used these functions

 ```bash
 npm install @imtbl/sdk
 ```

-To have access to immutable authentication, you have to import the necessary function and substitute the values `Logout Url`,  `Callback Uri` and `Client Id`
+To have access to immutable authentication, you have to import functions `config` and `passport` which will be used to create a new passport instance object.

 ```javascript
 //import the needed functions